AllardQuek/allardquek/README.md

 ### Hi there 👋

 - 🔭 I’m currently a Computer Science undergraduate at the National University of Singapore.
-- 🌱 I’m interested in Web Development and Machine Learning and am excited to work on such related projects
+- 🌱 Interested in Web Development, Machine Learning and more!
-- 📫 How to reach me: Visit my website [here](https://allardquek.github.io/)!
 - ⚡ Fun fact: I love football, classical music and good food!

 <!--